Everyone knows that spinach has great health benefits. Take it from Popeye, he ate a can a day, and look at his muscles.

 3. Feel the Spinach

 Reach in and grab a handful.
-If the spinach is wet and slimy like, it has spoiled.
+If the spinach is wet and slimy, it has spoiled.
 Spinach that is still fresh will be dry and have hardy leaves and firm stems.

 If moisture is introduced to your spinach then it will spoil faster and become slimy and you don’t want to eat it even if you are cooking it first.

 How to store spinach properly

 When you store your spinach you want to make sure that it is kept in a tightly sealed container and kept cold.
 A tightly sealed container will keep the moisture out and keep the leaves nice and dry.

 The crisper drawer in the refrigerator is the best place for it as the temperature and moisture are the right environments.

-Be sure to keep your spinach away from ethylene-producing foods like apples and pears, because the ethylene helps things to ripen which will spoil your spinach faster.
+Be sure to keep your spinach away from ethylene-producing foods like apples and pears, because ethylene helps things to ripen which will spoil your spinach faster.

 To wash or not to wash

 Always wash your spinach before eating or cooking it.
 Some packages say that it has been prewashed but I still recommend rinsing it again.

 Spinach has been recalled many times for E-coli and salmonella so you want to make sure that it is clean.
-Using a salad spinner is the best way to wash spinach because it gets a lot of the moisture off.
+Using a salad spinner is the best way to wash spinach because it gets a lot of moisture off.

 Only wash what you are going to use.
 You do not want to wash spinach ahead of time because the moisture and the cold in the fridge will cause wilted spinach and therefore will spoil faster.